BillyBlaze/OctoPrint-TouchUI/README.md

 Read more about [setting up a touchscreen](https://github.com/BillyBlaze/OctoPrint-TouchUI/wiki/Setup#raspberrypi--touchscreen) on our Wiki.

 ## Configuration
 The interface will automatically start when your browser is smaller then 980 pixels in width or if you're browsing with a touch device.
 You can turn this manually on and off in the ``TouchUI settings`` modal.
-Alternatively you can force TouchUI to load by adding ``#touch`` on the end of your URL.
+Alternatively you can force toggle TouchUI by adding ``#touch`` on the end of your URL, or start TouchUI for a single session by adding ``#touch-temp`` instead (useful if your browser supports side panels).

 Read more [configuration options](https://github.com/BillyBlaze/OctoPrint-TouchUI/wiki/Configuration) on our Wiki.